 You can also redeem your Amex points via Amex Travel, or for gift cards, charitable donations, Amazon, statement credits, and so much more.

-The Ink Business Preferred card is similar to the Amex Business Gold card in a few ways, but unique in a couple of other ways!
+The Ink Business Preferred card is similar to the Amex Business Gold card in a few ways but features several unique differences.

-Arguably Chase’s best credit card for business spending, Ink Business Preferred cardholders are able to earn 3x points per $1 spent on up to $150,000 per year in numerous bonus categories:
+Arguably Chase’s best credit card for business spending, Ink Business Preferred cardholders are able to earn 3x points per $1 spent on up to $150,000 per year in several bonus categories, including:

 - Advertising on social media and search engines

-As you can see, the Ink Business Preferred card offers the ability to earn bonus points on very common new business and start-up expenses like marketing (advertising), website/IT costs (internet, cable, and phone), and even logistics (shipping).
+As you can see, the Ink Business Preferred card offers the ability to earn bonus points on expenses common for new businesses or start-ups like marketing (advertising), website/IT costs (internet, cable, and phone), and even logistics (shipping).

-And if you have business trips here and there, you can get rewarded with 3x points on travel.
+And if you have business trips here and there, you’ll earn 3x points per dollar spent on your travel purchases.

-The points that you earn are Chase Ultimate Rewards points, which are incredibly useful thanks to the ability to transfer to airline and hotel partners.
+You’ll earn Chase Ultimate Rewards points with this card, which are incredibly useful thanks to the ability to transfer to airline and hotel partners.

-This card also offers some awesome cell phone insurance, offering $600 per claim with a $100 deductible for up to 3 claims per rolling 12-month period.
+This card also offers awesome cell phone insurance, offering $1,000 per claim with a $100 deductible for up to 3 claims per rolling 12-month period.